Type your tag names separated by a space and hit enter

-- Diabetic Retinopathy (DR) is the leading cause of blindness in the US population, 20-64 years of age.
+- Diabetic retinopathy (DR) is the leading cause of blindness in developed countries among adults 20 to 74 years of age.
 The prevalence of DR increases with the duration of diabetes and with patient age.

 - One of the most important factors to emphasize to patients with diabetes is that good glycemic control lowers the risk of both the development and progression of DR.

 - A dilated fundoscopic examination by an eye care specialist is the most sensitive way to detect DR.